gsi-ee/go4/Go4ExampleSimple/Readme.txt

 One can inspect the content of the auto save file with the Go4 GUI.
 Note that GO4USERLIBRARY=/my/analysis/path/libGo4UserAnalysis.so
 should be defined to enable the GUI to read the auto save file.

+Run analysis.
+Analysis can be started from the Go4 GUI or by command line: shell> go4analysis -file /GSI/lea/gauss.lmd shell> go4analysis -random shell> go4analysis -stream r3f-12
+The events can be read from standard GSI lmd files or MBS or event servers.
+For each event the user event processor TXXXProc is called.
+It fills some histograms, taking data from input MBS event.
+The histograms can be stored in autosave file.

 Adapt the example
 First of all, it is good idea to rename all classes.